digital-land/digital-land.info/application/templates/pages/guidance/specifications/tree-preservation-order.md

 Optional text on how this data was made or produced, or how it can be interpreted.

-### start-date

-The date from which the tree preservation order affects the tree, written in `YYYY-MM-DD` format.

-Example: `1984-03-28`

-### end-date

-Where the tree preservation order is [revoked](https://standards.planning-data.dev/principles/#we-shouldn%E2%80%99t-delete-entries-in-a-register), this should be the date that it was no longer in effect, written in `YYYY-MM-DD` format.
-If the TPO is still active, leave this field blank.
-If the tree has been felled, use the felled-date field.

-Example: `1999-01-20`

 ### felled-date

 If applicable, the date that the tree was felled, written in `YYYY-MM-DD` format.
 If the tree hasn't been felled, leave this field blank.